 As the lead designer of the project, the fees for an architect in Kenya are usually about 6% of the total construction costs.
 This caters for site analysis, project conceptualization, outline design, scheme design, detailed design, and occasional supervision.

 Architects generally work closely with structural engineers, who, on the other hand, are supposed to take charge of the project’s structures.
 They evaluate the forces acting on the building’s elements and subsequently design, as well as supervise, the corresponding structural support systems.
-For such services, you can budget at least 3% of the total cost of the building’s structural works.
+For the structural engineering fees, you can budget at least 3% of the total cost of the building’s structural works.

 Another engineering service you’ll need is mechanical engineering.
 And when it comes to that, the mechanical engineer will handle the design and inspection of your building project’s plumbing, drainage, and ventilation systems (including sanitary fittings).
 This will cost you at least 1% of the total mechanical costs of the construction project.